JPK64/rki-mirror/README.md

 To start the React frontend in development mode with live coding enabled, navigate to `src/main/typescript` and run npm start.
 The frontend can then be reached via http://localhost:3000.
-Please note that the frontend checks downloads the data from the quarkus web server, so running the quarkus server alongside the frontend server is not optional.
+Please note that the frontend downloads the data from the quarkus web server, so running the quarkus server alongside the frontend server is required.

 ### Issues and Feature Requests

 Please use the GitHub issues tracker for issues.
-You can also post Feature Requests there, but keep in mind that I started this project mainly for the sports club I'm in.
-Thus I may only implement your Feature Requests when I feel like they are a good addition for said sports club to have.
+You can also post Feature Requests there, but keep in mind that I started this project mainly for the sports club I'm in, so I may only implement your Feature Requests when I feel like they are a good feature for said sports club to have.

 Feel free to fork this project if you want to.